-PSY 315

-CHILD DEVELOPMENT
+PSY 315 CHILD DEVELOPMENT

 Prerequisite: PSY 100 or PSY 110 and PSY 205.
-This course may be taken to partially satisfy the core curriculum requirement in the social sciences.

 The span of life from birth until puberty is examined with a focus on the following areas of development: genetics, prenatal, physical, perceptual, cognitive, language, emotional, social, self-concept, gender, and moral development.
 Also addressed will be the influence of various contexts including the family, peers, school, and society.